• Loop - Carbono Galeria

 b.
 1977, Rio de Janeiro (RJ), Brazil | Lives and works in Rio de Janeiro (RJ), Brazil.

-Ana Holck uses sculptures, installations and photographs to explore space and the issues that permeate it.
-Concrete, metal and vinyl are some of the materials frequently used in Holck's work, which, based on architectural thinking, creates works that reflect on form and visual experience at the same time.
-With operations that remove precast and industrial parts from their utilitarian context, the artist also proposes a reflection on functionality, opening up new sculptural possibilities for these elements.
+Ana Holck investigates space and the issues that permeate it through sculptures, installations, and photographs.
+Concrete, metal, and vinyl are some of the materials frequently used in Holck's work, which, based on an architectural perspective, develops pieces that reflect on form and visual experience simultaneously.
+By removing pre-cast and industrial parts from their utilitarian context, the artist also proposes a reflection on functionality, opening up new sculptural possibilities for these elements.

-He received the Itamaraty Contemporary Art Award (2011) and the Funarte Marcantonio Vilaça Visual Arts Award (2009), among others.
-His works are in the collections of Itaú Cultural; MAM São Paulo, MAM Rio de Janeiro (col. Gilberto Chateaubriand); MAC-Niterói and Pinacoteca de São Paulo.
+He received the Itamaraty Prize for Contemporary Art (2011) and the Funarte Marcantonio Vilaça Prize for Visual Arts (2009), among others.
+His works are in the collections of Itaú Cultural; MAM São Paulo, MAM Rio de Janeiro (Gilberto Chateaubriand collection); MAC-Niterói and Pinacoteca de São Paulo.

 Representative galleries